fbpx

 • Sound absorption: The materials used for lighting fixtures, such as recessed ceiling lights or hanging pendants, can contribute to the absorption of sound.
 For example, fixtures made of fabric or other porous materials can help to absorb sound and improve the acoustic environment of the space, while recessed or surface-mounted fixtures that are flush with the ceiling can create a reflective surface that can contribute to unwanted echoes and reverberation.
 Pendant fixtures that hang from the ceiling can help to break up these reflections and reduce unwanted echoes.

-• Reflectionn: Lighting fixtures can also contribute to the reflection of sound within a space.
+• Reflection: Lighting fixtures can also contribute to the reflection of sound within a space.
 Fixtures with smooth and reflective surfaces, such as metal or glass, can reflect sound waves and create unwanted echoes and reflections.

 • Placement: The placement of lighting fixtures can also affect the acoustics within a space.
 Fixtures placed directly above reflective surfaces, such as hard floors or tables, can create strong reflections and echoes.
 Fixtures placed above absorbent surfaces, such as carpets or drapes, can help to reduce reflections and improve the acoustic environment.